katjad/javascript101-handbook/the_learning_process.md

 ## Read the Source, Luke
 Take the time to read the source code of other projects.
-It will help you write beautiful code in no time.
+It will help you write clean code in no time.

 ## Meet Ups